 A crispy texture can be obtained by layering potato starch on top.

 Can you Use Whole Wheat fFour For Karaage Chicken?

 Actually, I tried the coating mixed with all-purpose and whole wheat flour once.

 I don’t like the flavor much, but my husband likes it (or doesn’t care much).

-1. Copper Pot
+A Copper Pot

-It’s just thick and heavy, (this is why it’s good for cooking, ) and needs well-care.
+You will be hesitant to use cast ironware just because it’s just thick and heavy, (this is why it’s good for cooking, ) and needs well-care.

 In Japan, it is not so common kitchen gadget at a private home, so generally, we use a deep-fry pod called “Tempura Nabe(pod)” (天ぷら鍋).